GosuCode/wire/CONTRIBUTING.md

 - A GitHub account.
 - Git installed on your local machine.
 - Node.js and npm (Node Package Manager) installed on your local machine.
-- Yarn installed on your local machine.
+- Yarn/npm installed on your local machine.

 ## Contributing Guidelines